 Researchers at Wake Forest University School of Medicine are doing a study about the health and well-being of teenagers, called Project MARVEL.
 This unique study isn’t happening anywhere else in the country.

-The goal of the study is to better understand adolescents’ health and well-being, including how vaping impacts the development of teens’ brain, heart and lungs.
+The goal of Project MARVEL is to better understand adolescents’ health and well-being, including how vaping nicotine impacts the development of teens’ brain, heart and lungs.

 Who are we looking for?